Baki the Grappler: Anime

 Netflix renewed the series for a second season on March 19, 2019.
 On March 5, 2020, it was announced that the main staff TMS Entertainment would be returning to produce the second season with the addition of a new character designer and art director.
 The 13-episode second season covering the "Great Chinese Challenge" and the Alai Jr. arcs was released exclusively on Netflix on June 4, 2020.
 Its opening theme is "Jounetsu wa Oboete Iru" performed by Granrodeo and its ending theme is "Dead Stroke" performed by Ena Fujita.

 In September 2020, it was announced Hanma Baki: Son of Ogre will be adapted as the third series and the sequel to the second season of the Netflix series.
 The 12-episode series was released on Netflix on September 30, 2021, as Baki Hanma.
 The show's opening theme is "Treasure Pleasure" performed by Granrodeo while its ending theme is "Unchained World" performed by Generations from Exile Tribe.
 A second season was announced on March 24, 2022.
 The first half of the second season was released on July 26, and the second half on August 24, 2023.
 The second season has two openings and two endings.
 The first part's opening theme is "The Beast" by Wagakki Band, while Upstart performs its closing theme "Wilder".
 The second part opening is "Sarracenia" by Sky-Hi, while Be:First performs its closing theme "Salvia".

 At AnimeJapan 2024, Netflix announced a crossover anime with Kengan Ashura, titled Baki Hanma vs. Kengan Ashura, which premiered on June 6 of the same year.

-In March 2024, it was announced that the Baki-Dou manga will receive an anime adaptation by TMS Entertainment.
-It will premiere on Netflix in 2026.
+In March 2024, it was announced that the Baki-Dou manga would receive an anime adaptation by TMS Entertainment.
+The 13-episode series premiered on Netflix on February 26, 2026, which was followed by a second 12-episode cour on June 18.

+In August 2026, it was announced that the Baki Gaiden: Retsu Kaio wa Isekai Tensei Shitemo Ikkō Kamawan! spinoff manga will receive an anime adaptation by TMS Entertainment.